2019 Arkansas Razorbacks baseball team

-The 2019 Arkansas Razorbacks baseball team represents the University of Arkansas in the 2019 NCAA Division I baseball season.
+The 2019 Arkansas Razorbacks baseball team represented the University of Arkansas in the 2019 NCAA Division I baseball season.
 The Razorbacks were coached by Dave Van Horn, in his 17th season with the Razorbacks, and played home games at Baum–Walker Stadium.
 Arkansas ended the 2018 season as runners-up in the College World Series (CWS).
 Five starting fielders and two starting pitchers from the 2018 team had moved on to professional baseball or graduation.
 Expectations were high for the 2019 team, picked to finished third in the SEC West and ranked between #12-25 in preseason polls.

 Arkansas finished with a 46–18 (20–10 SEC) record, winning the SEC West and entering the postseason ranked #4-6 nationally.
 The Razorbacks swept the Fayetteville Regional and defeated Ole Miss in the Fayetteville Super Regional to clinch the school's tenth CWS, making back-to-back trips for the first time in school history.
 Arkansas lost two one-run games in Omaha.